Eomys/pyleecan-doc/test.contribution.rst

 Test contribution
 ##################

-The only way to ensure that the implemented code is working and will always do, is to develop validation test.
-This page will present **how to develop test for PYLEECAN**.
+The only way to ensure that the implemented code is working and will always do, is to develop validation tests.
+This page will present **how to develop tests for PYLEECAN**.

 We invite everyone contributing to the project to systematically add tests to all their contributions if possible.